 The steps to install it on Ubuntu are a few simple.
 First, add a PPA repository. (more…)

-In today's article we see how a site to download full with the command “
+In today's article we see how you download an entire website with the command “

 Wget is a download manager open source, included in major Linux distributions.
 It is a tool command line, of which there is a gui for Gnome (“wget“) and a gui for Windows (“wgetGUI“).
 Today we see some simple instruction, but for those who want to delve into the manual is always available from the terminal by typing “

 man wget“. (more…)